Do Hospitals Have Daycares for Residents?

 5. Build Your Own Village

 Lastly, it’s important to remember you’re not alone.
-There are many people in your area who have a spouse and children while enduring residency.
+Many people in your area have a spouse and children while enduring residency.
+It’s important to build a village when you’re not close to your own family.

-I’ve befriended many men via the DMD Facebook page, a private Facebook group just for dads married to doctors.
+I’ve befriended many men via the DMD Facebook page, a private Facebook group for dads married to doctors.
 There are similar private Facebook groups for women.
 One popular one is called Lives of Drs Wives.